dschalk/monads-for-functional-javascript/README.md

 This is the repository for a [Motorcycle.js](https://github.com/motorcyclejs) application running online at [JS-monads-stable](http://schalk.net:3055).
 Motorcycle.js is essentially [Cycle.js](https://github.com/cyclejs/core) using [Most](https://github.com/cujojs/most) and [Snabbdom](https://github.com/paldepind/snabbdom) instead of RxJS and virtual-dom.

-Motorcycle is an ideal host for my JS-monads project, which is an exposition of functional programming using instances of convenient constructs named "Monad", "MonadState", "MonadSet", and "MonadItter".
+Motorcycle is an ideal host for my JS-monads project, which is an exposition of functional programming using instances constructors named "Monad", "MonadState", "MonadE", "MonadSet", and "MonadItter".
 The server is a modified clone of the Haskell Wai Websockets server.
 Haskell pattern matching and list comprehension made it easy to configure the server to broadcast selectively to members of groups, who share the dice game, todo list, and chat room.
 I use Babel and Webpack to prepare the front end and Stack to compile everything into a single executable which I upload to my Digital Ocean "droplet".

 The code here is not annotated, but detailed examinations of the code behind the multiplayer simulated dice game, persistent todo list, chat feature, and several other demonstrations can be found at [http://schalk.net:3055](http://schalk.net:3055), where the code is running online.